UnixBird-ps/devops21-metodik2-groupwork/README.md

 For this purpose we have chosen Docker in conjunction with our own setup for automating Docker.

 We will start with
-* different teams in the same main project having the code for their service in specific branches.
+* different teams in the same main project having the code for their service in team specific branches.
+The following are the protected branches:
+  * template-dev (for DevOps team's use)
+  * dev-iframer (for iframer team)
+  * dev-world-map-backend (for world-map team)
+  * dev-
-* your team can create as many branches you want, but you start with branching out the main branch and call your base branch "main-service-name".
+* your team can create as many branches you want, but you start with branching out from your  and call your base branch "main-service-name".
 * then you can create dev and feature branches according to the same naming convention (dev-service-name, dev-service-name-feature-some-feature etc) from your specific main branch.

 **Note:** Should we need to separate the code further we might move each service into separate repositories.
 But we will wait with doing that until the project is big enough.